ReneKling1306/Masterarbeit/README.md

 5. (Optional) Create a virtual environment and activate it:

-5.1 (If it isnt already installed)
+5.1 (If it is not already installed)

 For Ubuntu or other distros with Apt: